 Import and Export

-↑ Back to topBefore exporting your content, ensure your store is publicly accessible and not under maintenance or password-protected.
-It is also good to clean up your things by removing unwanted terms to minimize the export file size.
+↑ Back to topBefore exporting your plugin settings, ensure your store is publicly accessible and not under maintenance or password-protected.
+It is also recommended to remove any unwanted terms before exporting, so the export file only includes the settings and content you want to migrate.

-To export the existing customization and content into a JSON file:
+To export the existing plugin customization and content into a JSON file:

 - Navigate to Tools > Export.